PierreKern/Library-managment-in-C/README.md

 # Library Management System

 This is a simple **Library Management System** implemented in C, using structures and linked lists.
-The program allows you to create, add, display, search, and delete books in a library.
+The program allows you to create, add, display, search, and delete books in a library by reading the user input.

 ## Features